Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 Type “cat-adoption-function-role” into the confirmation field, and click Delete

-Head to the Cloudwatch Logs console: [https://ap-southeast-2.console.aws.amazon.com/cloudwatch/home?region=ap-southeast-2#logsV2:log-groups](https://ap-southeast-2.console.aws.amazon.com/cloudwatch/home?region=ap-southeast-2#logsV2:log-groups)
+Head to the Cloudwatch Logs console

 Search for the "/aws/lambda/cat-adoption-function” Log Group